danimatasd/MUJOCO-AIDL/README.md

 ## Computational Resources <a name="comp-res"></a>

+As the neural networks that we used were pretty small, we didn't find ourselves in the need of using GPUs for the training of our models (we would have spent more time passing the parameters to the GPU than doing the actual calculations in the CPU).

+To add on that, MuJoCo runs only on CPU and has no GPU support currently, so the only use case for GPUs in our project has been the render and capture of the videos.

-For the development of this project we have mainly used Google Colab; also a laptop with better specs to speed up the trainings of our models.
+Given this situation, for the development of this project, we have mainly used Google Colab, and when we needed to do longer trainings, a laptop with better specs to speed up the process a little bit.

 Here are the specifications of the machines: